Schemex: Discovering Structural Abstractions from Examples: Technical Evaluation

 \section{Technical Evaluation}

-To evaluate how structural abstraction and contrastive refinement contribute to schema quality, we conducted a controlled study in which domain experts assessed schemas generated under three different conditions:
+To evaluate the quality of schemas produced by Schemex, we conducted a controlled study in which domain experts assessed schemas generated under three conditions:

-\begin{itemize} \item Condition 1: o1-pro---an advanced reasoning model capable of interpreting task descriptions, decomposing them into steps, and executing those steps to return results. \item Condition 2: Schemex Initial---a structured workflow involving clustering, followed by abstraction into dimensions and attributes. \item Condition 3: Schemex Full---our full system implementation with one iteration, which builds on Schemex Initial by introducing a contrastive refinement step. \end{itemize}
+\begin{itemize}\itemsep0em \item Condition 1: o1-pro - a state-of-the-art extended reasoning model that uses long internal chains of thought and self-correction over a 200K-token context window. \item Condition 2: Schemex Initial - our structured workflow with clustering followed by abstraction into a schema. \item Condition 3: Schemex Full - the full system with one iteration of contrastive refinement building on Schemex Initial. \end{itemize}

-We hypothesize that schemas generated under the Schemex Full condition will outperform those from the other conditions across seven dimensions: (1) cluster quality, (2) dimension and attribute quality, (3) coverage and generalizability, (4) example fit, (5) usefulness for content creation and critique, (6) alignment of schema-guided generations with original examples, and (7) overall effectiveness of schema-guided generations.
+We hypothesize that schemas generated under Schemex Full will improve schema \textit{actionability} - measured through granularity, example fit, and generation quality - over the other conditions, while maintaining comparable generalizability.